Krasis: Object-centred symposia at the Ashmolean

 Applicants will be responsible for all administrative aspects of the activity, including formulating the theme and intellectual rationale, devising the format, and, depending on the type of event, inviting speakers and/or issuing a Call for Papers, organising the schedule, and managing the budget, promotion and advertising.

-Applications should be submitted to Prof. Lesley Smith using either the word grant application form or fill out the online form.
+Applications should be submitted to Prof. Lesley Smith using the word grant application form.
 Informal enquiries may also be directed to Lesley.
 The Oxford Medieval Studies Programme money is administered by The Oxford Research Centre in the Humanities (TORCH) and the money will be paid out via their expenses system.

 Medieval Afterlives Season Workshop